WHAT IS MALIC ACID

 Malic acid is responsible for the refreshing taste you get when you bite into certain sour fruits like apples, grapes, and cherries.
 Its smooth, lasting tartness makes it the perfect food additive.
 When malic acid food grade ingredients are blended with other acids, sugars, sweeteners, and seasonings, it can result in highly pleasing flavors, allow for extended flavors, and even act as a food acidity regulator.

-- Malic Acid FCC-Granular
+- INCI: Malic acid

 Malic acid is a dicarboxylic acid that is naturally produced by all organisms.
 As an essential part of the metabolic cycles on a cellular level in plants and animals, malic acid gives energy to cells and provides the carbon skeleton that amino acids can be built on — such as during the glyoxylate and Krebs cycles.
 Even in the human body, a substantial amount of malic acid is both formed and broken down on a daily basis.
 While malic acid occurs naturally, a mix of L- and D-malic acid can be synthetically produced.
 Malic acid’s esters and salts are termed malates.

 For professionals ranging from food and beverage scientists to personal care procurement professionals, when the need for malic acid arises, Brenntag can help.
 With a portfolio of over 10,000 products and an international distribution network that spans 74 countries and 530 locations, we can consistently meet all of your food grade additive needs.

 Buy malic acid — and all your food grade ingredients — from Brenntag North America.
 We are GFSI-certified and committed to food safety and traceability.
 For high-quality products and well-established distribution, contact us today.

 Malic acid is available in bags metal drums, totes in variable quantities.